Get exclusive member benefits & effect social change. Join Today

 Paronychia can be either acute or chronic depending on the speed of onset, the duration, and the infecting agents.

 The symptoms of both acute and chronic paronychia are very similar.
 They’re largely distinguished from each other by the speed of onset and the duration of the infection.
 Chronic infections come on slowly and last for many weeks.
 Acute infections develop quickly and don’t last long.
-Both infections have the following symptoms:
+Both infections can have the following symptoms:

 There are multiple causes of both acute and chronic paronychia.
 The underlying cause of each is bacteria, Candida yeast, or a combination of the two agents.